 Check Pre-Arrangements for the Funeral

-To learn more about what funeral insurance is and how pre-planning your funeral is one of the greatest gifts that a family member can give to their loved ones, click here to visit our latest blog.
+To learn more about how pre-planning and pre-funding your funeral is one of the greatest gifts you can give to your family, click here to visit our latest blog.

 Meet with the Funeral Director

-He or she will help alleviate your anxiety about the process and answer all of your questions – and you’ll likely have plenty of them.
-Don’t be afraid to ask any of them.
-That’s why the funeral director or assistant is there.
-Yes, they take care of the final arrangements for your deceased loved one; but they are mainly there to provide support for you and the family.
-They want you to feel as comfortable as possible and assured in knowing that everything will be taken care of to the best of their ability.
+Generally, you should plan to meet with the funeral home within 24 hours after the death of your loved one to start planning the final arrangements.
+The funeral director will help guide you through the process and answer your questions.
+Don’t be afraid to ask any questions you may have, that’s why the funeral director or assistant is there.
+Yes, they take care of the final arrangements for your deceased loved one; but they are also there to provide support for you and your family.

 Suggested Read: What’s A Funeral Director, A Mortician, And An Undertaker?

-- Decedent’s biographic information, photo, date of birth and date of passing
+- The deceased’s biographic information, photo, date of birth and date of passing

 - Ideas on the type of events/funeral service you hope to have